stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-A slight annoyance is that this section does not simply provide the number of key-values, instead we have to infer this from the size of the data itself:
+A slight annoyance is that this section does not simply provide the number of key-values, instead the loop bound has to be inferred from the size of the data itself:

 ```java
 // Calculate position